jorekai/spring-boot-training/src/main/java/com/example/demo/habit/README.md

        latter.
     2. Docs: https://www.baeldung.com/entity-to-and-from-dto-for-a-java-spring-application
 2. **@Table**
     1. Defines the Entity Name as the JPA correlated Table name.
-Leaving the decorator as it is will name the DB table exactly as the class name.
+Leaving the annotation as it is will name the DB table exactly as the class name.
 We can provide a parameter `@Table(name=xyz)`, which will name the table in the db accordingly
 3. **JPA primary key assignment**